gbouras13/dnaapler/README.md

 ## Acknowledgements

 Thanks to Torsten Seemann, Ryan Wick and the Circlator team for their existing work in the space.
-Also to [Michael Hall](https://github.com/mbhall88), whose repository [tbpore](https://github.com/mbhall88/tbpore) I took and adapted a lot of scaffolding code from because he writes really nice code, [Rob Edwards](https://github.com/linsalrob), because everything always comes back to phages, and especially [Vijini Mallawaarachchi](https://github.com/Vini2) who taught me how to actually do something resembling legitimate software development.
+Also to [Michael Hall](https://github.com/mbhall88), whose repository [tbpore](https://github.com/mbhall88/tbpore) I took and adapted a lot of scaffolding code from because he writes really nice code.